ScalaWilliam/eventsource-hub/README.md

 - [Travis CI](https://en.wikipedia.org/wiki/Travis_CI) for automated build & publishing of Docker artifacts because it's de facto standard for open source projects.
 - This repository is based on https://github.com/ScalaWilliam/play-docker-hub-example.
 - I'm taking something akin to [Bug Driven Development](https://blogs.oracle.com/toddfast/entry/bug_driven_development)

+# Licence

+- Copyright 2017 Apt Elements
+- [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/), because I would like any improvements to be incorporated into this application.
+Anything proprietary and custom such as request filters and authentication modules should be separated anyway for SRP.